Immigration to Mexico

 Immigration to Mexico has been important in shaping the country's demographics.
-Since the early sixteenth century with the arrival of the Spanish, Mexico has received immigrants from Europe, Africa, the Americas (particularly the United States and Central America), and Asia.
-Today, millions of their descendants still live in Mexico and can be found working in different professions and industries.
+Since the early 16th century, with the arrival of the Spanish, Mexico has received immigrants from Europe, Africa, the Americas (particularly the United States and Central America), and Asia.
+Today, millions of their Indigenous mixed descendants still live in Mexico and can be found working in different professions and industries.

-During the colonial era, hundreds of thousands of individuals were taken to what would become Mexico; primarily from West Africa, and to a lesser extent, Southeast Asia, these enslaved individuals were not voluntary immigrants.
-In the 20th century, Mexico also became a country of refuge, in particular accepting individuals fleeing World War II in Europe, the Spanish Civil War and Guatemalan Civil War.
+In the 20th century, Mexico also became a country of refuge, in particular by accepting individuals fleeing World War II in Europe, the Spanish Civil War, the Guatemalan Civil War and most recent repression in Nicaragua under Daniel Ortega regime.

-The Constitution also states that: “Every man has the right to enter the Republic, leave it, travel through its territory and change residence, without the need for a security letter, passport, safe-conduct or other similar requirements.
-The exercise of this right will be subordinate to the powers of the judicial authority, in cases of criminal or civil liability, and those of the administrative authority, as regards the limitations imposed by the laws on emigration, immigration, and general health of the Republic, or on pernicious foreigners residing in the country. " Both articles 33 and 9 of the Constitution limit foreigners to meddle in the country's political affairs.
+The Constitution also states: "Every man has the right to enter the Republic, leave it, travel through its territory and change residence, without the need for a security letter, passport, safe-conduct or other similar requirements.
+The exercise of this right will be subordinate to the powers of the judicial authority, in cases of criminal or civil liability, and those of the administrative authority, as regards the limitations imposed by the laws on emigration, immigration, and general health of the Republic, or on pernicious foreigners residing in the country."
+Both Articles 33 and 9 of the Constitution limit foreigners' meddling in the country's political affairs.

-Article 33 empowers the executive to make leave the national territory, immediately and without the need for a prior trial, any foreigner whose permanence it deems inconvenient.
-But it grants foreigners the same guarantees as nationals, which is why they are protected by the provisions of Article 4; the equality of men and women, and Article 1 prohibits any discrimination based on ethnic or national origin, gender, age, disabilities, social status, health conditions, religion, opinions, preferences, civil status or any other that violates human dignity and aims to nullify or impair the rights and freedoms of people.
+Article 33 empowers the executive to make someone leave the national territory immediately and without the need for a prior trial of any foreigner whose permanence it deems inconvenient.
+However, it grants foreigners the same guarantees as nationals and so they are protected by the provisions of Article 4; the equality of men and women.
+Also, Article 1 prohibits any discrimination based on ethnic or national origin, gender, age, disabilities, social status, health conditions, religion, opinions, preferences, civil status, or any other status that violates human dignity and aims to nullify or impair the rights and freedoms of people.